When it comes to cannabis, knowledge is power. Start with absorbing everything you need to know about this plant.

 Containing 2 main active ingredients, most notably cannabinoids and terpenes, the relationship between these two properties is what differentiates one experience from the other.

 Cannabinoids are responsible for many of the psychotropic effects of cannabis, although not all cannabinoids are psychotropic.
-The most recognized cannabinoids are THC—a psychoactive ingredient and CBD—a non-psychoactive ingredient, known to have the most homeopathic properties.
-Understanding the effects of specific cannabinoids will help you in choosing products that will result in the best experience.
-New research is uncovering the importance of other minor cannabinoids as well.
+The most recognized cannabinoids are THC—a psychoactive ingredient and CBD—a non-psychoactive ingredient.
+Understanding the effects of specific cannabinoids will help you in choosing products that are best suited to you.

-Terpenes—aroma and taste molecules—are instrumental to the experience and enjoyment of cannabis.
+Terpenes—aroma and taste molecules—are instrumental to the experience of cannabis.
 The relationship between terpenes and cannabinoids is what differentiates one strain from another.

 It’s All About the Experience

-Cannabis can be enjoyed in a number of different ways, each with its own effect.
+Cannabis can be used in a number of different ways, each with its own effects.
 We’re here to help you understand the various ways you can absorb the plant.

 Inhaling cannabis is the most conventional way of absorption.
 Vaporizing means heating the flower to just below combustion temperatures, which reduces combustion by-products.
 Vaporizing is efficient and popular.